Alright-IT/AIT.OpenSource/README.md

 <a name="changelog-format"></a>
 ## Changelog format
 See **`CHANGELOG.md`**
-You will finde a detailed [Changelog](CHANGELOG.md) as part of the distribution.
+You will find a detailed [Changelog](CHANGELOG.md) as part of the distribution.

 For our Changelog, we follow these principles: